 As providers struggle with reduced budgets, the shift from on-premises data centers with heavy CAPEX costs to an OPEX utility-based model is very attractive.
 The cloud also promises to enhance services and capabilities for clinical and non-clinical employees, customers, and supply chain partners.
 Everyone benefits, for example, when caregivers can focus on patient care, rather than cumbersome administrative tasks.
 And with constant reimbursement pressures to cut costs while improving outcomes, the cloud offers opportunities to streamline and optimize the delivery of healthcare processes and products.

 Interestingly enough, initial concerns about the security and privacy of sensitive healthcare data moved from on-premises to cloud deployments have been largely allayed.
 Healthcare providers have come to realize that a shift to the cloud can actually enhance data security and privacy.
 Amazon AWS, Microsoft Azure, and the other public cloud providers have unmatchable resources which allow them to employ top-tier data security specialists and constantly invest in innovative data security tools and services.
-They also work closely with customers, regulators, and industry associations to ensure that their infrastructures and managed services fully comply with data security and privacy requirements, including HIPAA and HITRUST.
+They also work closely with customers, regulators, and industry associations to ensure that their infrastructures and managed services fully comply with data security and privacy requirements, including HIPAA.